-Since the last adoption of these policies a number of regulations have changed and both policies need to be updated to ensure that LAVTA is up to date on all of its policies involving employees.
+Since the last adoption of this policy a number of regulations have changed and the policy needed to be updated to ensure that LAVTA is up to date on all of its policies involving employees.
+Additionally, Staff identified some areas that needed updating to coincide with LAVTA's current needs.